UCaNLabUMB/SDR_Tutorials/Documentation/SDR_Hardware.md

 * Increasing the Tx gain should start to raise the signal above the noise floor in the Rx frequency display, likely making more of the side lobes observable.
 * Increasing the Rx gain should increase the power of the signal and noise, so the relative gain should increase across all frequencies in the Rx frequency display.

 The carrier adjustment observations can be seen in the image below.
-With the Tx center frequency set to 910MHz, we can observe the Tx frequency display shows the range from 900MHz to 920MHz with the main lobe of the signal at 910MHz, as expected.
-Since the Rx center frequency is set to 920MHz, the Rx frequency display shows the received spectrum from 910MHz to 930MHz with our transmitted signal clearly observable in the range from 910MHz to 920MHz.
+With the Tx center frequency set to 912MHz, we can observe the Tx frequency display shows the range from 902MHz to 922MHz with the main lobe of the signal centered at 912MHz, as expected.
+Since the Rx center frequency is set to 920MHz, the Rx frequency display shows the received spectrum from 910MHz to 930MHz with our transmitted signal clearly observable in the range from 910MHz to 922MHz.

 ![BPSK adjusted carriers](Images/03_Hardware/GRHardware_03_06.png)

-* **NOTE:** Notice that there aren't any observable side lobes beyond 920MHz in the Rx frequency display.
+* **NOTE:** Notice that there aren't any observable side lobes above 922MHz in the Rx frequency display.
 This is related to the hardware filters in the transmitting USRP.
 These are implemented after upsampling to the transmitting hardware's DAC rate and before the DAC and analog upconversion.
 The purpose is to mitigate out-of-band interference.
 Similar filters are also implemented in the receiver to avoid aliasing of unwanted out-of-band received signals.

 * **NOTE:** Notice the additional signal in the Rx frequency display near 930MHz.
-This is not something we are sending!
-Since the 900MHz ISM band operates from 902MHz through 928MHz, we are seeing an active transmission in the licensed band above 928MHz (assumedly [this](https://www.fcc.gov/wireless/bureau-divisions/mobility-division/narrowband-personal-communications-service-pcs) ).
+The spike around 929.5MHz is not something we are sending!
+Since the 900MHz ISM band operates from 902MHz through 928MHz, we are seeing an active transmission in the licensed band above 928MHz (assumedly, industrial radio).
+In addition to the spike, we can actually see some signal content related to our Tx signal between 929 and 930MHz.
+This is in fact the OTA signal in the 909 to 910MHz range that falls within the transition region of our Rx filter on the USRP.
+When sampling, the analog signal content at 909-910MHz is aliased and shows up at the higher frequencies (i.e., 929-930MHz) in the digital domain!
+If you adjust the Tx center frequency so that the null at fc-5MHz shows up at 910MHz, you should be able to notice the impact in the Rx spectrum at 930MHz.

 Another observation to make with the single BPSK signal is the impact of the signal frequency (i.e., symbol rate).
 As you increase the signal frequency value, the size of the main lobe and side lobes should increase accordingly.
 You can observe this in the frequency display as you adjust the signal frequency, but we also include the image below showing the waterfall plot of the Tx and Rx signals as the signal frequency is adjusted from 1MHz to 2Mhz and then to 4MHz.
 Observing the time axis in the waterfall plot, we can recognize that the switch from 2MHz to 4MHz occurred around 7.5 seconds in the past and the change from 1MHz to 2MHz occurred approximately 7.5 seconds before that.